ktaylor63/southeast/site/content/wildlife/plants/virginia-spiraea.md

 - Conduct site-specific habitat manipulation as needed to maintain populations.
 - Maintain cultivated sources for reproduction studies as well as conservation and reintroduction activities.
 - Study the species’ environmental tolerances and habitat characteristics.
-- Re-establish populations within the historic range of the species.
+- Re-establish populations within the historical range of the species.
 - Inform land owners and managers about the plant’s recovery needs.
 - Monitor populations and evaluate effectiveness of recovery efforts.